Introduction

 Steps:

-Measure and mark the start and end points of the cut on the drywall.
+Measure and mark where you want to start and end your cut on the drywall.

-Snap a chalk line between these points to create a visible guide.
+Snap a chalk line between those points to create a guide.

-Score along the chalk line with a utility knife, then snap and cut as described earlier.
+Score along the chalk line with a utility knife, then snap and cut as before.

-Tips: Chalk lines are especially useful for longer cuts where maintaining straightness can be challenging.
+Tips: Chalk lines are super helpful for longer cuts where keeping straight can be hard.

 Door Cutouts and Specialized Cuts